alsaeedi2007/alsaeedi2007/README.md

 # 💫About Me :
+Senior network engineer with 13+ years of experience managing enterprise infrastructure, data centers and collaboration networks.
+Skilled in building, managing and troubleshooting networks.
+Regularly exceed performance targets and possess advanced analytical and problem solving skills.
+Adept at leveraging cutting-edge networking technologies and platforms to achieve enterprise objectives.

 I'm currently working as network engineer
 I'm looking to collaborate on network open source solutions I'm looking for help with Linux admins